Skip to content

 ST Barbara Cathedral Kutna Hora ceiling

-This was the guilded altar which was not as ornate as other churches but the details of biblical scenes were remarkable.
+This was the gilded altar.
+It was not as ornate as other churches but the details of biblical scenes were remarkable.
 The Last Supper with Christ was the center of the piece.

 St Barbara Cathedral Kutna Hora altar